 2. Weekly rests on trains or ferries

-With the Mobility Package coming into force, you can spend a reduced weekly rest on a ferry just like you did with daily rest previously.
-You can also spend a regular weekly rest on a ferry in case the rest is at least 8 hours long.
-In general, this seems like a very good change for the drivers, but it also introduces some new quirks that we’ll discuss in the follow-up blog posts.
+With the Mobility Package entering into force, you can spend a reduced weekly rest on a ferry just like you did before with the daily rest.
+Regular weekly rest on a train or a ferry may also be taken, if the time spent on the train or ferry is at least eight hours.
+Overall, this seems to be a positive change for drivers, but it also introduces new ambiguities, which we will discuss in the following articles of the Mobility Package blog series.

 3. Taking two consecutive reduced weekly rest periods

 Those familiar with the existing regulations might argue that it was possible to take two consecutive reduced weekly rest periods before the Mobility Package was introduced and they are right.
 We believe that this change adds more confusion and makes matters worse for understanding the regulation and planning working time.
 Either way the Tachogram system now fully supports the Mobility Package changes and handles all the data according to the regulation.

 4. Possibility to extend the driving time when returning to the employer’s operational centre or the driver’s place of residence

 If the driver is returning to the employer’s operational centre or his place of residence and intends to start a reduced or regular weekly rest period, it is permitted, if necessary, to extend the driving time by one or two hours respectively, subject to additional rest requirements before the second additional hour is used.
 There are also some interesting nuances here, which we will expand on in a separate article.

 We hope this article has cleared up the changes in the Tachogram system as well as regulation in regards to the Mobility Package.
 If you’re not yet using Tachogram and would like to find out more about how the system can help your company stay compliant with regulation and make fleet data management easier, try it out yourself by starting a 30-day free trial.